sah/java-tutorial/02-Setup.md

 Maven, JUnit nor TestNG are required to write Java tests for Sauce, this is the framework that we'll use for this tutorial.

-Although this tutorial is not a comprehensive guide for getting Java, Maven, JUnit and TestNG set up on your system, here are some guidelines:
+Although this tutorial is not a comprehensive guide for setting up Java, Maven, JUnit and TestNG on your system, here are some guidelines:

 <!-- SAUCE:BEGIN_PLATFORM:MAC|LINUX -->
 Java and Maven Setup for Mac and Linux
 ---

-Download and install [Java](http://www.java.com/en/download/index.jsp) if it isn't already installed on your system.
+[Download](http://www.java.com/en/download/index.jsp) and install Java if it isn't already installed on your system.

-Download the [Maven](http://maven.apache.org/download.html) binary distribution and extract it to your file system, then add the Maven `bin` directory to your path, for example,
+[Download](http://maven.apache.org/download.html) and install the Maven binary distribution and extract it to your file system, then add the Maven `bin` directory to your path, for example,

     export PATH=YOUR_MAVEN_PATH/bin:$PATH